lit chalice is on a table in front of the lectern along with a bouquet of flowers

 Unitarian Universalist (UU) worship styles vary by congregation.
 Our Sunday Services are a mix of traditional observances and newer practices.
 Most of them are led by our minister, but others are led by members of the congregation or guest speakers.
 We’re also a congregation that loves to sing UU hymns that reflect our values!

-Elements of a typical Sunday morning worship service include:
+Elements of a typical Sunday morning worship service typically include:

 • Music prelude before service starts;